Possible early dementia symptoms

 - Generally these symptoms are not considered dementia unless they have continued unabated for at least six months.

 - Dementia has many different causes.
 Some may be reversible such as certain infections, drug intoxication and liver diseases.
 Of the irreversible causes, the most common in older adults is Alzheimer’s disease.

-- Although dementia is frequently linked to old age ("getting senile"), it is not a normal part of ageing.
+- Although dementia is frequently linked to old age, sometimes referred to as getting senile, it is not a normal part of ageing.
 Even children with certain degenerative brain disorders can develop dementia.

 Memory loss: Is it ageing, Alzheimer's or mild cognitive impairment (MCI)?

 Alzheimer’s disease usually begins with mild, slowly worsening memory loss.
 Many older people fear that they have Alzheimer’s disease because they can't find their glasses or remember someone's name.

 - These very common problems are most often due to slowing of mental processes with age.
 It is not clear whether this is a normal part of ageing.

 - While this is a nuisance, it does not significantly impair a person's ability to learn new information, solve problems or carry out everyday activities, as Alzheimer’s disease does.

 - Mild cognitive impairment (MCI) is the term used by doctors when memory loss is greater than what "normally" occurs with ageing, but a person is still able to perform normal daily activities.